ppKrauss/sql-term/README.md

 The default is to prepare `term1`, edit *$modeVers* (at `prepare.php`) to prepare term0 Project.

 ### Examples and case uses
 The functions can be used as webservice or in SQL  queries.
-About webservice applications, see the main reference-example,  [Wayta](http://wayta.scielo.org/).
-The [examples folder](examples) can be used for didactic "learling by examples", and for software tesing, as [diff asserts](https://en.wikipedia.org/wiki/Assertion_(software_development)).
+About webservice applications, see [Wayta](http://wayta.scielo.org/), the main reference-example.
+For other uses and details, the [examples folder](examples) are didactic (for "learling by examples") and plays role of tesing module, as [diff asserts](https://en.wikipedia.org/wiki/Assertion_(software_development)).

 Typical usage on terminal:
 ```